Anthonypaige/investnurenergy/src/content/post/how-to-assess-your-geothermal-access.md

 - **Additional Resources**: For a more detailed view, visit the [U.S. Energy Atlas Interactive Map](https://atlas.eia.gov/datasets/eia::geothermal-potential/explore).

-### Soil Composition Plays a Significant Role in Heat Transfer
+### Soil Composition's Role in Geothermal Potential

 - **Heat Transfer Properties**: The type of soil on your property significantly influences the heat transfer rate of a geothermal system.
 For example, soils with high clay content tend to have superior heat transfer properties than sandy soils.

 - **Soil Composition Resources**: You can check your soil composition using the [Web Soil Survey](https://websoilsurvey.sc.egov.usda.gov/) provided by the United States Department of Agriculture.

-### Soil Moisture Plays a Vital Role in Heat Conduction
+### Soil Moisture and Heat Conduction

-- **Importance of Soil Moisture**: Soil moisture plays a vital role in the efficiency of a geothermal system.
+- **Importance of Soil Moisture**: Soil moisture plays a vital role in the efficiency of a geothermal heat pump system.
 Moist soils conduct heat better than dry soils.

 - **Soil Moisture Resources**: The[National Water and Climate Center](https://www.wcc.nrcs.usda.gov/) provides resources to check soil moisture levels in your area.

-### Land Availability is A Crucial Factor in Geothermal System Feasibility
+### Property Assessment for Geothermal Systems

 - **Horizontal Systems**: If your property has ample space, horizontal installation could be an option.
 This option is often less expensive but demands more surface area.